Whiteknight/whiteknight.github.com/stage/imcc_call_graph.md

 flags based on that information, and call `imc_yyin_set` to set the input file handle instead of inserting the raw string into the bison buffer.
 From here we call into `compile_file` which is almost identical to `compile_string` except we read from the file instead of a string, and then call into `imcc_run_compilation`.

 So what are the action items to take away from all this?
 Let me enumerate:

 1. We should move logic concerning the Parrot GC and Parrot contexts out of IMCC.
 We should always assume we are calling into IMCC from a running PBC program.
+Parrot should do the work of keeping IMCC safe, and IMCC should not assume that it is built into libparrot (because eventually it won't be).
-2. We should set up a simple function, `imcc_handle_reentrant_compile`, which performs the bookkeeping necessary to support reentrancy.
-We should always expect that we are calling into IMCC in a reentrant way, because it's extremely cheap to detect and avoid it.
+2. We should set up a simple function, macro, or new API interface to automatically handle reentrant compilations.
+We should just always provide that feature, because we never know what kind of crafty stuff our embedders are going to do with Parrot.
 3. Setting up the bison input source, be it from a string or a file, is very easy to do.
-We should have two functions `imcc_compile_string` and `imcc_compile_file`, which set up the bison input buffer, and then call into a common core function (`imcc_handle_reentrant_compile`, or some variant of that).
+It would be pretty easy to set up a source-agnostic interface for specifying an input.
 4. Below the call-in functions, we shouldn't need to know whether we are compiling from a string or from a file.
 Bison's input buffer should already be set up.
 All we need to do is run the compilation, then output directly to a new PackFile.
+Besides a handful of thin interface functions we should have a single primary code path that turns code into PBC.

 In reality, I think this process can become very simple, and we can excise a hell of a lot of code from IMCC in the process.
 Combine that with a few basic refactors, an improved interface, a new PIRCompiler compreg PMC, and the ability to return a PackFile PMC without monkeying with the interpreter's internal state, and suddenly IMCC doesn't seem so bad.

 In fact, with all this cleanup work done, IMCC might nearly become pleasant.
 It will almost be a shame to have to wrap it up and kick it out of the Parrot